Minimum Reload Cost Cycle Cover in Complete Graphs: Algorithm for MinRC3

 {\textsc{MonochromaticCycleCoverAlgorithm \textit{(MCCA)}}} {\textsc{EquitableWithOddOrder}} {\textsc{EquitableWithEvenOrder}} {\textsc{NearEquitableWithOddOrder}}

 {\textsc{DiracHamiltonian}} {\textsc{ClosureHamiltonian}} {\textsc{ExtensionDiracHamiltonian}}

 \alglanguage{pseudocode}

-In this section we present an algorithm \textsc{MonochromaticCycleCoverAlgorithm \textit{(MCCA)}} that, given a complete graph $K_n$ with a $2$-edge-coloring, returns either a monochromatic cycle cover $\textbf{C}$ or ``NONE".
-Although \textsc{\textit{MCCA}} may in general return ``NONE" for a complete graph with a $2$-edge-coloring $\chi$, we will show that it always returns a monochromatic cycle cover if $\chi$ is an equitable $2$-edge-coloring.
-Furthermore, except some special cases, \textsc{\textit{MCCA}} mostly (but not always) returns a monochromatic cycle cover if $\chi$ is a nearly equitable $2$-edge-coloring.
+In this section we present an algorithm referred to as the \textsc{MonochromaticCycleCoverAlgorithm \textit{(MCCA)}}, which, given a complete graph $K_n$ with a $2$-edge-coloring, returns either a monochromatic cycle cover $\textbf{C}$ or ``NONE".
+Although \textsc{\textit{MCCA}} may in general return ``NONE" for a complete graph with a $2$-edge-coloring $\chi$, we will show that except possibly on a complete graph with four vertices, it returns a monochromatic cycle cover if $\chi$ is an equitable $2$-edge-coloring.
+Furthermore, except for some special cases, \textsc{\textit{MCCA}} mostly (but not always) returns a monochromatic cycle cover if $\chi$ is a nearly equitable $2$-edge-coloring.